channable/icepeak/README.md

 Integration tests are in `/server/integration-tests`.
 They are stand-alone scripts that can be executed directly, e.g. `./read_after_write_test.py`.

+### Running with the new low-latency garbage collector for GHC 8.10

+If you compiled icepeak with GHC 8.10 (or newer) then you can use the new low-latency garbage collector by passing the following runtime flags to icepeak:

+`icepeak +RTS -xn`

 ## Building the Haskell client library

 Cd into `/client-haskell`.